prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

         }
         finally
         {
-            if (skPainted) Gdi32Helpers.SetRgbBitsToDevice(hdc,
-                size.Width, size.Height, pixelBuffer.Handle);
+            if (skPainted) Gdi32Helpers.SetRgbBitsToDevice(hdc, size.Width, size.Height, pixelBuffer.Handle);
             User32Methods.EndPaint(hwnd, ref ps);
         }
     }
 }
 ```

 Looks simple enough.
-It simply creates a surface, and calls in a delegate that does all the painting.
-This can technically be optimized further by pooling, or caching the `SKSurface`, but I'm going to skip it for now.
+It simply creates a surface, and calls in a delegate that does all the painting. **This can technically be optimized further by pooling, or caching the `SKSurface`, but I'm going to skip it for now**.

 The interesting method here is the `Gdi32Helpers.SetRgbBitsToDevice`.
 Its simply a helper for `SetDIBitsToDevice` GDI method, that takes care of the bitmap header parameters, and blitting the surface over.